GRasshopper / mormon cricket FAQs

 What defines agricultural use land?

-For the purposes of our program, agricultural use land is defined as cropland, rangeland, or pasture that is a major source of income for the landowner or provides feed for grazing cattle.
-Structures, lawns, flower beds, personal gardens, etc. are not considered agricultural use land and do not count toward the 5 acre minimum.
+For the purposes of our program, agricultural use land is defined as cropland, rangeland, or pasture that is used by an agricultural producer as part of a farm or ranch business.
+Pastures for pets or hobby animals, structures, lawns, flower beds, personal gardens, etc. are not considered agricultural use land.

 What can you do to mitigate infestations on your land if you don’t qualify for our assistance program?